lineklemensen/PRJ3/docs/report/03 - Requirements/01 - Functional requirements.md

     Extensions: 1a, 2a, 3a \newline \newline
     6. The nurse charges the car \newline

-    7. The car is charging\\
+    7. The car is charging \\
     \hline
     \textbf{Extensions/Exceptions:} &
      1a: communication fails with the server, the car displays the low battery alert locally with a red led, resumes at main point 6  \newline
      \newline
-     2a: if the battery gets to 5\% another message wil be send to the server "critically low battery" resume at same point as before \newline
+     2a: if the battery gets to 5\% another message wil be sent to the server "critically low battery" resume at same point as before \newline
      \newline
-     3a: if battery gets to 1\% another message will be send to the server "Battery too low shutting down, location :xx", then a different version of point 5 will be executed, instead of the message of "the car needs charging" its going to be "The car needs charging, i did not make it to home base, its at :xx".
+     3a: if battery gets to 1\% another message will be sent to the server "Battery too low shutting down, location :xx", then a different version of point 5 will be executed, instead of the message of "the car needs charging" its going to be "The car needs charging, i did not make it to home base, its at :xx".
      \newline
      \newline
      4a: If the car calculated it won't be able to return to home base or get to the next room, it will stand still at the current room and send the message to the server "Can't continue driving, standing at :xx". resume at main point 5, with edit to the message: The car needs charging, it cant make it back, it stands in room :xx"
      \newline
      \newline
      1b: The car gets physically blocked or interrupted on its route, sends an obstruction alert to the server
      \newline
      \newline
-     2b: The nurse had not started the charging of the car, the car alerts the system again "not charging yet" and system sends reminder to the nurse "remember to charge car"
+     2b: The nurse had not started the charging of the car, the car alerts the system again "not charging yet" and system sends reminder to the nurse "remember to charge car" \\

-      \\
     \hline
 \end{tabularx}
     \caption{Use case 1}